mpilquist/blog/content/post/fs2-inference-driven-design.md

 Using the definition of `append`, we can say that `T₁ = Int` because both parameters to `append` have type `Int` in the `A` position of `Stream`.
 Using a similar procedure for `T₀` results in the equalities `T₀ = T₂ = IO`.
 There are no further type parameters so we have successfully inferred and type checked this expression.
 Note how the type of the second parameter to `append` helped compute the unconstrained type parameter used in the first parameter to `append`.

 So where does scalac fail?
-I think it gets confused in its tracking of unresolved type parameters due to its dual use of `Nothing` -- the notion that a type parameter has been assigned to `Nothing` and the notion that a type parameter has not yet been determined.
-The confusion only occurs when the unsolved type parameter is a higher kinded type.
+I think it gets confused in its tracking of unresolved type parameters due to its dual use of `Nothing` -- the notion that a type parameter is known to be `Nothing` and the notion that a type parameter has not yet been determined.
+The confusion only occurs when the undetermined type parameter is a higher kinded type.

 Dotty / Scala 3 does not use `Nothing` to represent an undetermined type parameter.
 Not conincidentally, this expression type checks fine in Dotty.